-- 7.2 A professional nurse employed by or contracted by a school district may delegate to one or more specific delegatee(s) who have successfully completed appropriate training the administration of emergency medications, prepackaged in unit dose preparations, including but not limited to injectable epinephrine where there is an emergency need for such treatment.
-The professional nurse must provide the delegatee a specific written protocol for determining the need for administering the medication. - 7.3 The delegator shall not delegate the administration of medications in schools to any child where the route of medication administration is not included in 7.1 or 7.2. - 7.4 The delegator shall not delegate the administration of medications in schools where the administration requires the delegatee to exercise the judgment required of a professional nurse. - 7.5 Medication administration must occur within the context of generally accepted standards; including authorization by an individual authorized by statute to prescribe; appropriate storage of medications; administration procedures including the use of pharmacy or pharmaceutical company labeled medications; and documentation. - 7.6 Nothing in this Section 7 shall be construed to prohibit a professional nurse from delegating a specific nursing task to a specific delegatee for a specific child in the school setting, as otherwise provided for and governed by the provisions of this Chapter XIII. - 8.
-Delegation of Administration of Medications in Licensed Child Care Facilities - 8.1 A professional nurse employed or contracted by a licensed child care facility may delegate the administration of oral, topical, including eye and ear drops, and inhaled medication to a specific delegatee(s) for the population of the facility, within a specific time frame not to exceed one year. - 8.2 A professional nurse employed or contracted by a licensed child care facility may delegate to one or more specific delegatee(s) who have successfully completed appropriate training in the administration of emergency medications, prepackaged in unit dose preparations, including but not limited to injectable epinepherine, where there is an emergency need for such treatment.
-The professional nurse must provide the delegatee a specific written protocol for determining the need for administering the medication. - 8.3 The delegator shall not delegate the administration of medication in child care facilities to any child where the route of medication administration is not included in 8.1 and 8.2. - 8.4 The delegator shall not delegate the administration of medications in child care facilities where the administration requires the delegatee to exercise the judgment required of a professional nurse. - 8.5 Medication administration must occur within the context of generally accepted standards; including authorization by an individual authorized by statute to prescribe; appropriate storage of medications; administration procedures including the use of pharmacy or pharmaceutical company labeled medications; and documentation. - 8.6 Nothing in this Section 8 shall be construed to prohibit a professional nurse from delegating a specific nursing task to a specific delegate for a specific child in the child care facility setting, as otherwise provided for and governed by the provisions of this Chapter XIII.
+- 9.1 A professional nurse employed or contracted by a Licensed Child Care Facility may delegate the administration of oral, topical (including eye and ear drops), and inhaled Medications to a specific Delegatee(s) for the population of the facility, within a specific time frame not to exceed one year. - 9.2 A professional nurse employed or contracted by a Licensed Child Care Facility may delegate to one or more specific Delegatee(s) who have successfully completed appropriate training in the administration of emergency Medications, prepackaged in unit dose preparations, including but not limited to injectable epinephrine, where there is an emergency need for such treatment.
+The professional nurse must provide to the Delegatee a specific written protocol for each Client as determined in the IHP. - 9.3 The Delegator shall not delegate the administration of Medication in child care facilities to any Client where the route of medication administration is not included in 9.1 and 9.2. - 9.4 The Delegator shall not delegate the administration of Medications in Licensed Child Care Facilities where the administration requires the Delegatee to exercise the judgment required of a professional nurse. - 9.5 Medication administration must occur within the context of generally accepted standards, including authorization by an individual authorized by statute to prescribe; appropriate storage of Medications; administration procedures including the use of pharmacy or pharmaceutical company labeled Medications; and documentation. - 9.6 Nothing in this Section 9 shall be construed to prohibit a professional nurse from delegating a specific nursing task to a specific Delegatee for a specific Client in the Licensed Child Care Facility setting, as otherwise provided for and governed by the provisions of this Chapter XIII.